Blog

 How to Choose the Right Portugal D2 Law Firm

-Proven Track Record Look for firms that can point to real client successes, ideally with case studies or references from applicants similar to your profile.
+Proven Track Record Look for firms that can point to real client outcomes, ideally involving applicants with a similar business model or professional background to your own.

-Business Plan & Incorporation Support Strong legal partners will oversee or directly handle business plan drafting and company incorporation, rather than outsourcing with minimal oversight.
+Business Plan & Incorporation Support Strong legal partners either oversee or directly manage business plan preparation and company incorporation, ensuring legal and commercial elements remain aligned.

-Local Presence & Network A firm with physical offices or established partner networks in Portugal can provide faster problem-solving, in-person representation, and access to vetted local service providers.
+Local Presence & Professional Network A strong on-the-ground presence or trusted local partners in Portugal can help resolve issues faster and provide access to vetted service providers.

 How We Apply These Criteria